MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/REMOVE-Function--MediaSet-.md

 author: jswymer
 ---
 # INSERT Function (MediaSet)
-Removes a media object that is assigned to a MediaSet in a record.
+Removes a media object from a MediaSet of a record.

 ## Syntax